pypeit/PypeIt/doc/dev/build_archived_sensfuncs.rst

         cd sensfunc_files
         cp keck_deimos_*.fits PypeIt/pypeit/data/sensfuncs/

-How the DEIMOS sensitivity functions were built
+How each DEIMOS sensitivity functions was built
 ***********************************************

-The archived sensitivity functions for DEIMOS were created by from raw data gathered from scripted standard star observations.
+The archived sensitivity functions for DEIMOS were created from raw data gathered from scripted standard star observations.
 These are slitless observations that PypeIt cannot reduce on its own, so they are reduced using IDL scripts from Greg Wirth.